Star Stories, part 9: Ojibwe Indigenous Star Map - An Artist's Rendition

 Throughout the long winters our ancestors used to observe how the Bear/Fisher made its way across the night sky.
 They knew that spring was close when Gichi Makwa /Ojiig Anang was directly overhead in the early evenings.
 The rise of Gichi Makwa /Ojiig Anang was also an indication that it was time to prepare for aninaatig ozhiga'igewin: the tapping of the maple trees.

 The reason why the Gichi Makwa is said to have the outline of a bear, is due to the way that the stars change position in the night sky.
-As we move from autumn to winter the stars rotate clockwise, and resembles the way a bear changes its stance, from a quadrupedal (four-legged) to bipedal (two-legged) position.
+As we move from autumn to winter the stars rotate clockwise, and resemble the way a bear changes its stance, from a quadrupedal (four-legged) to bipedal (two-legged) position.
 The quadrilateral (or the bowl of the Fisher/Dipper) represents the body of the bear itself, while the handle, which (possibly inspired by an originally ancient Greek tradition? ) represents three hunters chasing the celestial bear, are the handle of the dipper.
 (It must be noted that some would argue that the hunters chasing the sky bear is really an Ojibwe retelling of the Greek Boötes the "Bear Driver" myth.)

-GIIWEDIN ANANG, or GIIWEDANANG, is translated into English as the North Star (Polaris).
+Giiwed(in)anang is translated into English as the North Star (Polaris).
 Also called Gichi-anang (“Great Star”) and Ojiig Anang ("Fisher Star") in Anishinaabemowin (the Ojibwe language).
 The literal meaning of Giiwedin-anang is "Returning Home Star."
 It is part of the Maang (Loon) constellation.
 Giiwedin Anang — being within one degree of the north celestial pole —appears almost motionless as viewed from the ground.
 It was used by our ancestors in determining the four cardinal directions as well as navigating through Gichigamiin Aki (the Great Lakes region) at night.
 The Ojibweg have a story that two close brothers separated and one went up to the sky and became the "Returning Home/North Star" and the other stayed on earth and became Baswewe (Echo).

 The Giiwedin-anang is the white star in the center of the drawing – located at the tip of the tail feathers of the Maang (Loon) constellation.
 The above illustration reflects the motion in the night sky where, viewed from the Northern Hemisphere, the main constellations and asterisms appear to rotate counter-clockwise around the motionless Giiwedin-anang.
 These are, starting from the Bagonegiizhig (Hole in the Sky, depicted as a ring with a spider-and-sun motif surrounded by seven sisters), in counter-clockewise direction: Bagonegiizhig (Pleiades, a star cluster appearing in Fall), Mashkode-bizhiki (Perseus, a Winter constellation, depicted as a blue buffalo), Mooz (Pegasus and Lacerta, appearing in Autumn; depicted as a white and blue running moose), Binesi Animikii & Ajiijaak/Bineshi Okanin (Cygnus, a Summer constellation, depicted as a red crane and a white Thunderbird), Wenabozho Anang (Scorpius, a Summer constellation; depicted as a hare in a canoe shooting arrows at Mishibizhiw, the Great Horned Lynx ), Madoodiswan (Corona Borealis, a Summer constellation, depicted as a silver bracelet mounted with a turquoise and seven red corals), Noondeshin Bemaadizid (Hercules, a Summer constellation, depicted as a dancing white and blue male figure shaking his ceremonial rattlers), Maang (Little Dipper, a Winter asterism, depicted as a brown loon), Gichi-Makwa (quadrilateral of Ojiiganang, the Big Dipper, appearing in Winter as well as in Summer; depicted as a silver belt buckle with a bear design), Mishibizhiw (Leo and Hydra, appearing in Spring, depited as a green horned lynx with a long curled tail ), Ma'iingan Anang (Canis Major, visible in the Northern Hemisphere from December-March; depicted as a wolf), Amik Anangoog (Gemini, a Spring and Winter constellation, depicted as a red and white beaver), Gaa-biboonikaan (Orion, a Winter constellation, depicted as a Midewiwin man with outstretched arms holding high an otter skin medicine bag), and Mikinaak Anang (Capella, a prominent star system in the northern winter sky; depicted as a silver hair barrette in the shape of a turtle).